karlotness/nn-benchmark/README.md

 generation (`data_gen`), training (`train`), and evaluation (`eval`).
-Descriptions of tasks in each of these phases are written to JSON files, and run script runs the code with appropriate arguments, either locally or by submitting jobs to a SLURM queue.
+Descriptions of tasks in each of these phases are written to JSON files, and run script runs the code with appropriate arguments, either locally or by submitting jobs to a Slurm queue.

 There are two entry point scripts which can be used to run these
 tasks: `main.py` and `manage_runs.py`.
 The script `main.py` performs